-The Company recognizes the various risk factors it faces in its operations and properly deals with them in a prudent manner and with an effective internal control environment which is responsive to changing external environments and operational needs in fine-tuning strategies and improving processes.
-Further details are disclosed hereunder in this report.
+The Company recognizes the challenges it faces in its operations and manages with them in a prudent manner with the support of an effective internal control environment which is responsive to ever changing environment and business needs.
+Further details are disclosed in the latter part of this report.